Two people ski touring in harsh weather in the mountains.

 3. The Mountain Safety Council (opens in new tab) has a number of weather cameras in different areas and advice for your mountain tour.

-Wind is one of the forces of nature you need to take special account of when in the mountains during winter.
-Here we explain wind strength and give you an idea of how wind speed can affect your planned activities.
+Wind is one of the natural forces you need to take extra care with when in the mountains during winter.
+Here we explain wind strength and give an idea of how wind speed can affect your planned activities.
+In winds above 11–13 m/s, those without mountain experience should avoid heading out.
+At 18–24 m/s, visibility is extremely poor and it becomes very difficult to move, even on skis and with the wind behind you.
+At this point, no one should be out in the mountains.

 Perceived temperature at different wind speeds: